March 30, 2020 Regular Expressions Sources

 )

-According to sources, GO works following way:
+According to the sources, Go works in the following way:

 <tag>([[:graph:]\\s]*?)</tag>